Ernanm280/ticket-lifecycle/README.md

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>

-This document provides a step-by-step guide to creating and managing tickets within the osTicket system to demonstrate their lifecycle.
+This project stimulates real-world IT support scenarios, providing a step-by-step guide to creating and managing tickets within the osTicket system to demonstrate their lifecycle.
 Each scenario includes steps for creating tickets, observing their properties, setting their attributes, and working them to completion.

 Admin/Analyst Login Page: [Admin Login](http://localhost/osTicket/scp/login.php)